kushidesign/kushi/README.md

 - Functional styling engine
 - Configurable theming

 Usage of Kushi's design system and component library is completly optional.
-You can just use the functional styling engine for a lightweight css-in-cljs solution.
+You can just use the functional styling engine for a lightweight compile-time css-in-cljs solution.

 <br>